🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 8. Text Filtering

-NaturalReader includes an AI text filtering feature that removes unwanted text.
-It strips out URLs, footnotes, page numbers, and citations.
+NaturalReader includes an AI text filtering feature that removes unwanted text like URLs and citations.

-NaturalReader’s AI technology can filter out distracting text so you only hear the content that matters.
+It can filter out distracting text so you only hear what matters.

 9. Cross-Platform Use

-The mobile app works on both iOS and Android devices.
+It’s available as a mobile app for both iOS and Android devices.

 NaturalReader Pricing